 The wave of communicative language teaching is currently, and rightfully, the foreign language teaching methodology that is supported by the foreign language teaching community.
 This has helped put the teaching focus on guiding students toward authentically communicating rather than simply learning about the details of the language.

 One of the biggest debates or challenges among the communicative language teaching community is the topic of grammar instruction.
 There are lots of questions and concerns around this.
 Should we teach grammar?
 Should we only provide examples of language structure through comprehensible input?
 What is the “right” way to teach or expose students to grammar structures in a second language?
 Implicit or explicit grammar instruction?

 Some researchers in language acquisition and teachers claim that grammar should be taught explicitly, as rules.
-Others point to the teaching of grammar implicitly, suggesting that students acquire language structure only through meaning exposure in context.
-As a result they create their own “language rules” implicitly rather than having the rules be taught explicitly.
+Others point to the teaching of grammar implicitly, suggesting that students acquire language structure only through meaningful exposure in context.
+As a result they create their own “language rules” implicitly rather than having the rules taught explicitly.
 Let’s make sure we have a solid understanding of the two approaches to language instruction.

 - Deductive instruction is a “top-down” approach, meaning that the teacher starts with a grammar rule with specific examples, and the rule is learned through practice.

 - Inductive instruction is a “bottom-up” approach, meaning that the teacher provides examples of the structure in context and students make observations, detect patterns, formulate hypothesis, and draw conclusions.
 PACE Model is an example of this approach.

 I prefer to move beyond anecdotal evidence and consider the benefits of the two types of grammar instruction as they are presented in language acquisition research.